Audrey Bowen

 Completed research projects:

-include RCTs evaluating effectiveness of therapy (e.g. OSCARSS, Big CACTUS, ACT NoW); observational studies of current practice (dementia and stroke, therapy provision, six month reviews, oral care); systematic review/meta-analysis of existing evidence (e.g. unilateral neglect, dysarthria); psychometric development of new patient reported outcome measures (PROMs) to evaluate therapy (e.g. COAST, Carer COAST, PRECiS).
+include RCTs evaluating effectiveness of therapy (e.g. SPATIAL, OSCARSS, Big CACTUS, ACT NoW); observational studies of current practice (dementia and stroke, therapy provision, six month reviews, oral care); systematic review/meta-analysis of existing evidence (e.g. unilateral neglect, dysarthria); psychometric development of new patient reported outcome measures (PROMs) to evaluate therapy (e.g. COAST, Carer COAST, PRECiS).
 See publications.

 The PROMs can be downloaded free via Innovation Factory e.g. COAST - University of Manchester - Innovation Factory (uominnovationfactory.com)